fablabbcn/mdef-docs/docs/2025-26/year-2/mandatory-courses/emergent-technologies/index.md

 ## Syllabus

-The Emergent Technologies course is designed to provide students with a comprehensive understanding of advanced digital fabrication techniques and sustainable practices, with a focus on electronics, materials, and textiles.
-This unique program combines mandatory and elective modules from both the Fabricademy and Fab Academy, offering a blend of theoretical knowledge and hands-on experience.
+The Emergent Technologies course is designed to provide students with a comprehensive understanding of advanced digital fabrication techniques, with a focus on electronics and design.
+This program offers a blend of theoretical knowledge and hands-on experience, enabling participants to develop their skills across multiple domains.

-By the end of the program, students will have a robust portfolio of projects and a deep understanding of how to integrate technology and sustainability into their design practices.
+By the end of the program, students will have a robust portfolio of projects and a deep understanding of how to integrate technology into their design practices.

 **Keywords: Documentation, Tinkering, Design, Prototyping, Digital fabrication**

 ### Learning Objectives

-- Understand and apply the principles of biomaking design.
 - Develop skills in electronics production and embedded programming.
 - Explore advanced topics in wearable technology, soft robotics, biohacking, or skin electronics.
 - Gain hands-on experience in digital fabrication techniques.
-- Foster creativity and innovation through interdisciplinary experiencies.
+- Foster creativity and innovation through interdisciplinary experiences.
-- In tegrate sustainable practices into design and fabrication processes.

 ### Methodological Strategies

-**Mandatory Modules:** Students will gain foundational knowledge in Biochromes and Electronics Production, essential for understanding the integration of biological materials and electronic components in design practices.

-**Elective Modules:** Students can choose from a range of specialized topics, allowing them to delve deeper into areas of personal interest and relevance to their future careers.
+**Elective Modules:** Each student must select 4 modules from a range of specialized topics, allowing them to delve deeper into areas of personal interest and relevance to their future careers.

 **Hands-on Learning:** The course emphasizes practical, hands-on workshops and projects, enabling students to apply theoretical concepts in real-world scenarios.

-**Interdisciplinary Approach:** By combining modules from both the Fabricademy and Fab Academy, the course encourages an interdisciplinary approach to design and innovation.
+**Interdisciplinary Approach:** By combining modules from different domains, the course encourages an interdisciplinary approach to design and innovation.

-**Collaborative Learning:** Students will have the opportunity to join classes with other students in the two topics: advanced digital fabrication techniques and sustainable practices.
+**Collaborative Learning:** Students will have the opportunity to join classes with peers from different backgrounds.
 This collaborative environment fosters a rich exchange of ideas and perspectives, enhancing the learning experience.

 ### Materials Needs